cccbr/runningatower/content/docs/070-ringingchamber/index.md

 Are these usable and not simply rusted away?

 It may be preferable for the person doing maintenance to provide their own tools.
-Tower tools may have a habit of “walking” or being misused, even by ill-intentioned people!
+Tower tools may have a habit of “walking” or being misused, even by well-intentioned people!

 ### Trophies